zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/key-concepts/key-concepts.md

 To make changes to an activated model, you must first create a draft version of the active model to edit the model without interrupting metrics collection in the active model.
 After editing, the model can be reactivated to apply the changes.

 ## Task 2: Milestone

-A milestone is a key component of an Insight Model.
+A Milestone is a key component of an Insight Model.
 Milestone(s) define points in a business process that represent progress and map to at least one activity in the business process implementation.
 Characteristics of a milestone include:

 * Atomicity: A milestone has no entry or exit point.
 A milestone is considered to be passed or not passed, but you are never in a milestone.
 A milestone has no duration and is passed atomically.
 However, it is important to consider the duration from one milestone to another.
 * No enforced ordering: Milestones can be passed in any order and repeatedly.
 However, Insight does maintain the natural ordering in which the milestones are defined in the model.
 * Semantic types: A milestone may have one or more semantic classifications that describe the milestone’s role in the execution of a business process.
 See the list of milestone types below.